Opening new frontiers in multi-scale evolution of collider events: a dual pathway to precision

 Introduction

 For the decades to come, the pioneering investigation of the fundamental laws of nature at the Large Hadron Collider (LHC) and at future collider experiments will rely on the interpretation of complex scattering events by means of accurate theoretical calculations.
-These calculations are instrumental to find small signals of elusive new phenomena.
+These calculations are instrumental in finding small signals of elusive new phenomena.

 These calculations must describe the evolution of the system from the few particles produced in the high-energy scattering to the tens or hundreds of low-energy particles observed in the detectors.
 This proposal aims at transforming the core of our theoretical understanding of such a multi-scale evolution, which nowadays is often too inaccurate to cope with the striking experimental precision.